-- The surface must support at 3 kg.
+- The surface must support at least 3 Kg of weight.
 Do not place heavy object on the Switch. - Visually inspect the power cord and AC power connector. - Make sure that there is proper heat dissipation form and adequate ventilation around the Switch.